-The Auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are.
+The auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are.
 This information can help you make strategic decisions about bidding and budgeting by showing you where you're succeeding and where you may be missing opportunities for improved performance.
-The Auction insights report is available for both Search and Shopping campaigns.
+The auction insights report is available for both Search and Shopping campaigns.

-This article explains the statistics available in the Auction insights report, how to find the report, and how to set a filter to locate the keywords, ad groups, and campaigns that have Auction insights reports available.
+This article explains the statistics available in the auction insights report, how to find the report, and how to set a filter to locate the keywords, ad groups, and campaigns that have auction insights reports available.

-The Auction insights report for Shopping campaigns provides 3 different statistics: impression share, overlap rate, and outranking share.
+The auction insights report for Shopping campaigns provides 3 different statistics: impression share, overlap rate, and outranking share.
 You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.
-Auction insights data for Shopping campaigns is available from October 2014 to present.
+Auction insights data for Shopping campaigns is available from October 2014 to the present.

-Descriptions of the Auction insights statisticsImpression share
+Descriptions of the auction insights statisticsImpression share

 Impression share is the number of impressions you received divided by the estimated number of impressions you were eligible to receive.
 Eligibility is based on your current ads' targeting settings, approval statuses, and Quality Scores.
-In the Auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.
+In the auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.

 Note for Shopping Campaigns:

-- The Product Groups tab will only show impression share for product groups with the volume required for impression share reporting, and then aggregates the impressions at that level.
-So this could be different from the campaign level if there are many low volume product groups.
+- The “Product Groups” tab will only show impression share for product groups with the volume required for impression share reporting, and then aggregates the impressions at that level.
+So, this could be different from the campaign level if there are many low volume product groups.

-- Expect campaign and auction insights to match closely, and use the product groups tab for more granular views.
+- Expect campaign and auction insights to match closely, and use the “Product Groups” tab for more granular views.

-For example, if one of the other participants in your Auction insights report is showing “60%” in the Overlap rate column, this means that in 6 out of every 10 times your ad showed, an ad from this participant showed as well.
+For example, if one of the other advertisers in your auction insights report is showing “60%” in the “Overlap rate” column, this means that in 6 out of every 10 times your ad showed, an ad from this advertiser showed as well.

-For example, if one of the other advertisers in your Auction insights report is showing “5%” in the Position above rate column, this means that the other participant’s ad showed in a position above yours in 5 out of every 100 times your ads showed at the same time.
+For example, if one of the other advertisers in your auction insights report is showing “5%” in the “Position above rate” column, this means that the other advertiser’s ad showed in a position above yours in 5 out of every 100 times your ads showed at the same time.

-Absolute top of the page rate tells you how often your ad (or the ad of another participant, depending on which row you're viewing) was shown at the absolute top of the page as the very first ad above the organic search results.
+Absolute top of the page rate tells you how often your ad (or the ad of another advertiser, depending on which row you're viewing) was shown at the absolute top of the page as the very first ad above the organic search results.

 For example, if out of 100 impressions, an ad has 10 impressions in which it appears as the first ad above the organic search results, the absolute top of page rate will be 10%.

-Find the Auction insights report
+Find the auction insights report

 Auction insights data is available for Search and Shopping campaigns that meet a minimum threshold of activity.
 For Search campaigns, you can create a report for keywords, ad groups, and campaigns.
 For Shopping campaigns, you can create a report for ad groups and campaigns.